Quick start

 - Open the Debt Ratios Calculator.

-- Enter total debt, total assets, and total equity from the balance sheet.
+- Enter total debt, total assets, and total equity from the same balance sheet date.

 Best uses

-- Use alongside liquidity and profitability ratios for a fuller picture.
+- Use beside liquidity and profitability ratios before trusting one number.

 What this calculator is for